foxching/myblog/README.md

 # MyBlog

-A full blog based in Nodejs/Express with frontend/backend features. almost identical features with any popular CMS platform like Wordpress
+A full blown blog based in Nodejs/Express with frontend/backend features.

 ## Screenshot